 But does that make what he did right?
 This is where business ethics come into play.
 What responsibility do businesses have to the public?
 And should a company do whatever is takes to maximize profits – even if it’s legal – if it means consumers suffer for it?
 These are the questions that need to be considered when discussing business ethics and social corporate responsibility.

 Now that you understand the similarities and differences between business ethics and social corporate responsibility, it’s time to dig into why you should care.

 For more seasoned employees and older generations, the thought of corporations getting involved in charity might seem weird.
 At the very least, it might not seem like it’s worth the trouble.
 But there’s some serious data that suggests it’s exactly the sort of thing companies should be doing.

 1. Ethical behavior helps attract top level talent

 A study from Bentley University recently found that 86 percent of millennials consider it a main priority to work for a business that conducts itself ethically and responsibly.
 The same study showed that most most millennials would be willing to take a considerable pay cut to work for such a business.

 If that number doesn’t strike you as important, it should.
 Research shows that millennials will make up 75% of the workforce by 2030.
 By not participating in business ethics and corporate social responsibility, you could be alienating your largest talent pool.

 2. Your competition is already doing it

-As Ellen mentioned earlier in this article, there are more companies doubling down on this idea than ever before.
+There are more companies doubling down on this idea than ever before.
 Eighty-one percent of Fortune 500 companies published sustainability reports, up from 20 percent in 2011, according to a report released by the Governance & Accountability Institute in 2015.
 This number has only grown and will likely continue to trend upward as more businesses find value in publicizing their ethics and initiative programs.